canonical/ubuntu-packaging-guide/udd-newpackage.rst

 The stdeb way
 -------------

-Another way I've found useful for initializing the ``debian`` directory for Python setuptools-based packages, is to use the stdeb_ package.
+Another way for creating the initial ``debian`` directory for Python setuptools-based packages, is to use the stdeb_ package.
 The full documentation for this package is available on the `upstream home`_, but you won't need all of the commands.  stdeb has a command that is *exactly* what we're looking for!